-- 1. Submit the following required Annual Report data to the State Board of Nursing no later than - 2.
-The Annual Report is open for submission beginning - 3.
-Submit Program information for the period starting October 1, - 4.
-Submit only information for those students enrolled in an apporved Prelicensure Program. - 5.
+- 1. Submit the following required Annual Report data to the State Board of Nursing no later than Saturday, November 22, 2014. - 2.
+The Annual Report is open for submission beginning Monday, September 22, 2014 and ending Saturday, November 22, 2014. - 3.
+Submit Program information for the period starting October 1, 2013 and ending September 30, 2014. - 4.
+Submit only information for those students enrolled in an approved Prelicensure Program. - 5.
 Submit a SEPARATE report for EACH type (PN, ADN, BSN etc.) of nursing education program.